46h15h3k/netdata-monitoring/README.md

 # then open http://localhost:19999 in your browser

 # 4. Generate load and validate the dashboard/alert
-./test_dashboard.sh 60          # runs for 60 seconds
+sudo ./test_dashboard.sh 60          # runs for 60 seconds

 # 4. Tear down when done
 sudo ./cleanup.sh